navaricardo/hiring-senior-frontend/README.md

 - [ ] View created invoices.
 - [ ] Create a new invoice.
 - [ ] Add line items to the invoices.
 Line items must include description, amount and currency.
 - [ ] Invoice must show total amount in USD.
-Connect with the exchange rates API of your preference.
+Connect with the exchange rate API of your preference.

 We handle a lot of currency conversions and money transactions on a day-to-day basis, so we will pay close attention to how you handle this.
 No need to code anything for the backend, you can use any client-side storage to store the info.
 This is not a design role, so there are no specific design requirements, feel free to own it.
 Although this is not a design position, it is very important that you can translate design files (PSD, Figma, etc.) into code (HTML/CSS).